tildeee/test-task-api/README.md

 (venv) $ pip install -r requirements.txt
 ```

+Set up your database using psql.

+Create two databases:

+1. A development database named `task_list_development`
+1. A test database

 Setup your `.env` file:

 (Feel free to copy mine, but here's an explanation:)